 A pinch of cinnamon, ginger, nutmeg (for babies above eight months of age)

 Method: Mix all the items together in a bowl, and roll them into small balls.
 This makes for interesting and nutritious finger food for the baby.

 2) Barley Salad

 ¼ cup soft-cooked pearled barley

 Method: Toss all the items together in a bowl.
 Serve to the baby as finger food or a snack.

 3) Barley Water

 1 cup barley

-Method: Put the barley and water in a pressure cooker and let it cook for about three whistles.
+Method: Put the barley and water in a pressure cooker, and let cook for about three whistles.
 Once the cooker has cooled a bit, open the lid, add jaggery if you want, and blend the mixture till smooth.
-Strain this mixture and give it to baby when it is lukewarm.
+Strain this mixture, and give it to the baby when lukewarm.